Our vision is to be a spiritual oasis

 At our annual parish meeting, we celebrate the prior year and commit ourselves anew to shared mission and ministry in the coming year.
 Read last year’s Annual Parish Report here.

-More information is available by clicking here on our Clergy Transition Process of saying goodbye to Wilma, seeking and finding our next clergy leader, and attending to the important needs of the parish during the transition period.
+Learn about our process of saying goodbye to Wilma, seeking and finding our next clergy leader, and attending to the important needs of the parish during the transition period.
+Information is available in the Clergy Transition section of the Community page.

 The Vestry is the church’s “Board of Directors”, the elected lay leadership of the parish.
 It is an integral part of strategic planning and goal setting for the mission of the parish.
 The vestry is called to support the parish mission by word and deed, to ensure effective organization and planning, and to manage resources and finances.